Kitof/CS2-EomVotesFix/README.md

 [I already did the job for CSGO](https://github.com/Kitof/csgo_workshop_vote_fix/), but things are more complex for CS2.

 > The fix is complex, requires multiple steps, and affects clients more than the server.
+Unfortunately, you have to modify gameinfo.gi, which is forbidden by VAC (even though this modification is completely harmless), **so clients will no longer be able to connect to VAC servers and your server will have to be launched with -insecure.**
+Note that a rollback is provided via an uninstall.bat file and takes just 1 click to return to the initial state and allow you to play on VAC servers again.

 To make deployment **easy during a LAN event I organized**, the script is written in **PowerShell**, and *it will generate the script to share with the players* (inside `build/client/*`.
 Just copy all files and launch install.bat or uninstall.bat to rollback).

 Any PC under windows do the job.
 You don't need to generate the script from the server, but the `gamemodes_server.txt` file to copy to the server is also generated.
+(Only needed if you want to mix Classic and Workshop maps, or if you have an another plugin who use it)

 ---